Mvk122/UOM-CompSci-Notes/FPGA Interviews/Topics to Study.md

 - [ ] LUT Trees
 - [x] Bit encodings
 - [x] For loops in verilog
+- [ ] Review the OA and all the answers

 ## Re-Study Following Modules
 - [x] Processor Microarchitecture